 Chinese Jade is a culture that includes sacred ritual origins, long history, exquisite carving skills, and invaluable artworks.

-Importance of Jade in Chinese Culture
+Jade Meaning and Symbolization in Chinese Culture

 Jade articles had been perfect representatives of one's social status.